 - 100 grams dark chocolate, cut into small pieces

-Peel, core and cut apples and quince into thin slices and place in a microwave safe dish.
-Bake in microwave for 6 minutes at 650 w.
+- Peel, core and cut apples and quince into thin slices and place them in a microwave safe dish.
+Bake in the microwave for 6 minutes at 650 w.

-Scoop pumpkin in a bowl and if it has absorbed steam place in a colander to remove excess water.
-Place again in the bowl and mix in the apples and quince.
+- Scoop pumpkin in a bowl and if it has absorbed steam put it in a colander to remove excess water.
+Put it again in the bowl and mix in the apples and quince.
 Whilst it is still hot mix in a spoonful of butter and the sugar.
 When combined, add pecans cut into big pieces as well as spices and corn starch and mix.

-Butter a 35 x 22 cm pyrex pan and add mixture which should be around an inch (3 cm)high.
+- Butter a 35 x 22 cm pyrex dish and add the filling which should be around an inch (3 cm) high.

-Cover filling with crust and in between add pieces of the dark chocolate.
+- Cover the filling with the crust and in between add pieces of the dark chocolate.

-Bake until crust is firm and crispy, about 45 minutes.
+- Bake until the crust is firm and crispy, about 45 minutes.